-Applicant will need to perform security and law enforcement related functions at a community college, including responsibility for maintaining order, for the security of College property, and for the safety of students, visitors and staff.
+Applicant will need to perform security related functions at a community college, including responsibility for maintaining order, for the security of College property, and for the safety of students, visitors and staff.
 The work is performed under the general supervision of the Assistant Director of Public Safety, with considerable latitude allowed for the exercise of independent judgment in carrying out assignments.

 SHIFT: 24 hours needing coverage - from 7pm on Saturday night to 7am on Sunday morning -7pm on Sunday night to 7am Monday morning.